fasttime/JScrewIt/Features.md

 ### `DOUBLE_QUOTE_ESC_HTML`
 The property that double quote characters in the argument of String.prototype.fontcolor are escaped as "\&quot;".
 This feature is not available in Internet Explorer.
+### `EDGE`
+Features available in Microsoft Edge.
 ### `ENTRIES`
 The property that the string representation of Array.prototype.entries\(\) starts with "\[object Array".
-This feature is available in Firefox, Chrome 38, Opera 25, Safari 7.1, Node.js 0.12 and later versions.
+This feature is available in Firefox and in Chrome 38, Opera 25, Safari 7.1, Node.js 0.12 and later versions.
 ### `FF30`
 Features available in Firefox 30 or later.
 ### `FF31`